 Skinny Bridge – The bridge that struggles to allow 2 pedestrians to pass by each other…

-I thoroughly enjoyed this cruise.
-There are many different types that Blue Boat offer so it may be worth checking their website.
+I thoroughly enjoyed this canal cruise.
+There are many different types that Blue Boat offer so check their website for details.

 Suggested Further Reading:

 Travel Tips for Amsterdam – Things I wish I knew before I went